amalay/terraform-azure/README.md

 4. How to automate whole process?

 There are various way to write code to create infrastructure but I will mainly focus on using Terraform script to create infrastructure.

+For the simplicity point of view, I have created two folders in this repository one <b>learning</b> and another is <b>practical</b>.
+I will suggest to first refer the learning part and then come to practical part.